 - Adding the new lawyer's name to the original agreement; and

 - Including a statement in the contract that says who the lawyer represents.

 Both sides involved in a court case can use a collaborative process agreement to ask the court to stop the action.
 The parties must file a notice of the deal with the court soon after they sign it.
 The announcement is also an application asking the court to stop the proceeding.

 The parties may have to report on how the agreement is going while the proceeding has stopped.
 The court may ask whether the collaborative process has ended or how long the parties think it will last.
 The parties can also ask the court to continue the proceeding if the collaborative agreement ends.
 The court can decide to dismiss a proceeding where the parties are under a collaborative agreement.
 Before the court does this, it will give the parties notice and a hearing.

 Filing an Order of Protection under a collaborative agreement

 A collaborative agreement cannot keep someone from filing an Order of Protection against the other party.
-An Order of Protection will be enforced by the court.
+The court will enforce an Order of Protection.

 Information to give in a collaborative process

 Both sides in a collaborative process can add terms to the agreement that tell what kind of information the parties will provide.
-Usually, someone must provide information when the other side asks for it or when something changes that may affect the issue.
+Usually, someone must provide details on when the other side asks for it or when something changes that may affect the issue.

 Updated: March 2018